eric-reach783/reach-data-experiments/notes/asset-intelligence/access-control.md

 - **authenticationContext.authenticationProvider**: Identifies the authentication method used
 - **authenticationContext.credentialType**: Specifies the type of credential (password, biometric, etc.)

-These fields enable session-based access control and comprehensive authentication auditing.

 #### Device-Related Identifiers